pimmen/Overseer/demo/commandcenter.md

 # Command center compile

-So due to [commandcenter](https://github.com/davechurchill/commandcenter) is a very common bot to start out with we will do a demonstration of how we can use Overseer in it.
+So due to [commandcenter](https://github.com/davechurchill/commandcenter) is a very common bot to start out with, we will do a short demonstration of how we can use Overseer in it.

 Guide limitation: